-Under Section 16(a) of the Exchange Act, the Company's directors, executive officers and any persons holding ten percent or more of the Common Stock are required to report their ownership of Common Stock and any changes in that ownership to the Securities and Exchange Commission (the "SEC") and to furnish the Company with copies of such reports.
+Under Section 16(a) of the Exchange Act, the Company's directors, executive officers and any persons holding ten percent or more of the Common Stock are required to report their ownership of Common Stock and any changes in that ownership to the SEC and to furnish the Company with copies of such reports.
 Specific due dates for these reports have been established and the Company is required to report any failure to file on a timely basis by such persons.
-Based solely upon a review of copies of reports filed with the SEC during the calendar year ended December 31, 2001, all reporting persons filed reports on a timely basis.
+Based solely upon a review of copies of reports filed with the SEC during the calendar year ended December 31, 2002, or written representations that no reports were necessary, all reporting persons filed reports on a timely basis.
 To avoid the inadvertent failure of directors and executive officers to timely file these reports, the Company periodically advises such persons of their filing obligations.